 So, are AC/DC right?
 Is the album dying?
 I’d answer with a question: Has it even been that strong all these years?
 What’s an album?
 I see 3 answers to that.

 - A group of musical pieces that belong thematically together.
 This can be a concept album, where the songs come together to form a whole (and it doesn’t have to be a story).
-Examples of this would be Pink Floyd‘s The Wall, Queensryche‘s Operation: Mindcrime or Green Day‘s American Idiot.
+Examples of this would be go to link Pink Floyd‘s The Wall, Queensryche‘s Operation: Mindcrime or Green Day‘s American Idiot.

 - A group of musical pieces issued from a single artistic endeavour or moment in time.
 For example, U2‘s Achtung Baby, where the band isolated themselves, and wrote and recorded in Berlin, or The Travelling Wilburys, which came out of jam sessions between friends.